Bodies of all 67 victims of DC plane crash have been recovered from Potomac River

 The U.S. Army Corps of Engineers, U.S. Coast Guard and U.S. Navy Supervisor of Salvage and Diving will hoist major components of the regional jet from the water through Wednesday.
 Once that’s complete, efforts will shift to recovering additional wreckage from the Black Hawk helicopter.

-The National Transportation Safety Board, the lead investigative agency, is working to determine the cause of the accident.
+The National Transportation Safety Board (NTSB), the lead investigative agency, is working to determine the cause of the accident.
 A preliminary report is due 30 days from the date of the incident.
+Little is known about what might’ve caused the incident, but investigators this weekend said they believed the helicopter was flying at 300 feet, 100 feet higher than its allowed altitude.

+The collision occurred between 300 to 350 feet.
+The NTSB said it needed additional information from the helicopter to verify data points.
+Officials expect to pull the Sikorsky UH-60 Military Helicopter from the water this week.

+The US Department of Transportation put significant restrictions on helicopters flying along Route 4, a route typically flown by Black Hawks as commercial jets fly above them, following the crash.

 Several people on board the flight belonged to figure skating communities near Washington, D.C. and Boston, Massachusetts.
 Many of the victims were children and their parents who were returning to the area after participating in the National Development Camp in Wichita, which brings together about 150 young skaters annually.